-During the year, the Company established two branches; Al Futtaim Leasing and Mobility Company (Dubai branch) having the same registered address as the Company and Al Futtaim Leasing and Mobility Company (Abu Dhabi branch) having a registered address of East Gate, Yas Marina Circuit Area, Yas Island, Abu Dhabi.
+During the year ended 31 December 2020, the Company established two branches; Al Futtaim Leasing and Mobility Company (Dubai branch) having the same registered address as the Company and Al Futtaim Leasing and Mobility Company (Abu Dhabi branch) having a registered address of East Gate, Yas Marina Circuit Area, Yas Island, Abu Dhabi.
 Both branches are licensed to operate under the legal entity of the Company.
 The principal activities of the branches include the rental of transportation vehicles, cars, machinery, equipment and specialised vehicles.
-There were no operating results reported by the branches for the year ended 31 December 2020.
+There were no operating results reported by the branches for the years ended 31 December 2020 and 31 December 2021.

-The Company has not purchased or invested in any shares during the year ended 31 December 2020.
+The Company has not purchased or invested in any shares during the year ended 31 December 2021.